Language-Research-Technology/ldac-profile/profile-text/profile.md

 # Structural metadata

-The structural elements of a Text Commons RO-Crate are:
+The structural elements of a Language Data Commons RO-Crate are:

 - A Collection / Object hierarchy to allow language data to be grouped - for example a corpus with sub-corpora, or collections of